-ProWritingAid Review: Will This Grammar Tool Fix Your Writing Issues?
+ProWritingAid Review: Will This Grammar Checker Fix Your Writing Issues?

 More Than a Dictionary and Thesaurus

 Most writing tools come with a built-in dictionary and thesaurus.
-ProWritingAid takes it a step farther with a dictionary, a thesaurus, and a wide variety of word suggestion tools.
+ProWritingAid takes it a step further with a dictionary, a thesaurus, and a wide variety of word suggestion tools.

 Looking for the perfect word for your English paper?
 Try the standard dictionary and thesaurus.
-Mouse over any underlined word and it will offer a list of alternate suggestions.
+Hover your cursor over any underlined word, and it will offer a list of alternate suggestions.

 Writing poetry and need a lyrical line—or want to avoid overusing alliteration in a serious document?
 There’s an alliteration analysis for that.